Novels About Quilting, Knitting, and Crocheting

 The seven books of the Knitting in the City series follow seven friends who are all members of the same knitting group.

-In the first book, Neanderthan Seeks Human, we meet Janie.
+In the first book, Neanderthal Seeks Human, we meet Janie.
 She’s just lost her boyfriend, her apartment, and her job all in the same day.
 The only thing that could make it worse is that it was all witnessed by Quinn Sullivan (aka Sir McHotpants).

 Janie is incapable of engaging in conversation without sharing TMI, especially when she’s unnerved.
 And no one unnerves her more than Quinn.
 So the very last thing she needs is for him to make her an offer that she can’t refuse.